gjagtap2/FinalProjectDS5100/README.md

-To create a game object, use the `init` method by inputting one or more similarly defined die objects in a list as the input parameter.
+To instantiate a game object, input one or more similarly defined die objects in a list as the input parameter.

 ``` python
 die1 = Die([1,2,3,4,5,6])